 \subsubsection{Theoretical Analysis on Qubit Overhead}

-Considering that the time horizon of the SUC is $24$ hours, the master problem after BD involves $96$ decision variables for the total commitment statuses.
+Considering that the time horizon of the SUC is $24$ hours, the master problem after BD involves $24\times4=96$ decision variables for the total commitment statuses.
 Additionally, $J=12$ and $\mathcal{F}=13$ are set to allocate qubits for discretizing the LB and slack variables, with the corresponding precision coefficients specified as $0.004$ and $0.005$, respectively.
-Therefore, a total of $108 + 13k$ qubits are required in the basic QA where $k$ is the number of Bender's iterations, which is a substantial computational burden for current QPUs.
-Then, since no binary-encoded slack variables are introduced, the number of qubits required for QPHR-ALM can be determined as $108$.
+Therefore, If the minimum up/down time constraints are temporarily ignored, a total of $108 + 13k$ qubits are required in the basic QA where $k$ is the number of Bender's iterations.
+In contrast, since no binary-encoded slack variables are introduced, the number of qubits required for QPHR-ALM can be determined as $108$.
 In contrast, based on the QPHR-ADMM algorithm, we decompose the master problem into five unit-based blocks.
 The first four blocks contain the on$/$off decision variables for each generator over the $24$-hour period, while the last block is used to compute the discretized LB value.
-As a result, these five blocks require $24$, $24$, $24$, $24$, and $12$ qubits, respectively, for computation.
-This implies that the QPHR-ADMM algorithm, based on the D-ADMM framework, requires only a QPU with a capacity of $24$ qubits to finish tasks that would otherwise demand $108 + 13k$ qubits.
+As a result, these five blocks require $24$, $24$, $24$, $24$, and $12$ qubits.
+As the D-ADMM framework can be implemented in serial, it implies that the QPHR-ADMM algorithm requires only a QPU with a capacity of $24$ qubits to finish tasks that would otherwise demand $108 + 13k$ qubits.

-Fig. \ref{fig_4} illustrates how the qubit overhead of the three algorithms in this SUC case study varies with the number of BD iterations.
-The results indicate that as the number of iterations increases, QPHR-ADMM method demonstrates an increasingly significant advantage in qubit efficiency compared to basic QA.
+If the minimum up- and down-time requirements are set to \( T_g^{U} = [6, 4, 3, 2] \) and \( T_g^{D} = [6, 4, 3, 2] \) for 4 units, respectively, the four generators will give rise to a total of 162 inequality constraints.
+If the same slack-variable setting that $\mathcal{P}=13$ is applied to each constraint, the resulting binary slack variables would require 2106 qubits in total, which is far beyond the capability of the Basic QA.
+In contrast, QPHR-ADMM still requires only 24 qubits.